PKPublicCode/SecuredApi/Docs/Product/Performance.md

 ### Results:

 Scenario A: Jmeter calls via HTTPs Echo Service directly.
-Numbers are used as a performance base line, and overal measure of whole infrastructure overhead.
+Numbers are used as a performance base line, and overall measure of whole infrastructure overhead.
 Hosted on 1 instance

 #### Api key authentication:
 Scenario B: Jmeter execute HTTPs calls via Gateway.
 Gateway is hosted on 3 instances